 born in são paulo_ brazil_ 1928 – 2017

 In the 40’s Arthur Luiz Piza studied painting and fresco under Antonio Gomide.
 He undertook his study in engraving under Johnny Friedlaender in Paris, from 1953 onwards.
-Shortly after that, he began utilizing watercolour and collage techniques in his artwork.
-He organized solo exhibitions in Brazil and in various countries such as Japan, Equator, France, Germany, Switzerland, Sweden, Yugoslavia, Italy, Spain, Denmark and United States of America.
+Shortly after, he dedicated himself to watercolor and collage techniques.
+He organized solo exhibitions in Brazil and various countries, such as Japan, Equator, France, Germany, Switzerland, Sweden, Yugoslavia, Italy, Spain, Denmark and USA.